-Before the pandemic, most organizations relied on email as a primary means of communication with geographically dispersed teams.
-That dependence only compounded as employees began to work from home and used that, along with other real-time chat tools, to replace in-person meetings, quick office check-ins, and morning huddles.
+Before the pandemic, most organizations relied on email as a primary means of communication with geographically dispersed teams that work across time zones.
+That dependence only compounded as employees began to work from home and used that, along with other real-time chat tools, to replace face-to-face meetings, quick office check-ins, and morning huddles.
 Unread emails and notification “pings” rapidly grew from the dozens to the hundreds.

 The problem?
 When it’s used as our primary form of communication, email is just not that effective, and can be a challenging virtual collaboration tool because it’s uni-directional.
 It’s tough to make decisions or get alignment on action items, especially if you’re at the beginning stages of a project, and it can be hard to brainstorm via this tool because email is asynchronous.